ac2ofx/ac2ofx/README.md

 * Drag-and-drop your PDF statement file onto the ac2ofx window.
 * ![Tool Window Image](/image01.png)
 * A new OFX/QFX file will be generated and saved in the same folder as the PDF file.
-* For example, if the PDF file is named December-2019.pdf, then the OFX/QFX file will be name December-2019.ofx December-2019.qfx
+* For example, if the PDF file is named December-2019.pdf, then the OFX/QFX file will be named December-2019.ofx and December-2019.qfx

 ## To import OFX/QFX file
 Follow your financial management program instruction to import OFX/QFX.